openjump-gis/openjump/etc/readme.txt

   as plugins.
 For example almost all functions of the "Tools" menu.
   This is configured as
     -default-plugins bin\default-plugins.xml
 -properties <file.xml>
   specifies the file where OpenJUMP persistent properties are stored.
-  Default setting is
-    -properties bin\workbench-properties.xml
+  See Wiki article "How to use a plugin with a properties file in ECLIPSE".
+  Default: JUMP_HOME\bin\workbench-properties.xml
+-state <some/folder>
+  specifies the folder where OpenJUMP stores data between executions (workbench-state.xml).
+  Default: JUMP_HOME or SETTINGS_HOME
 -plug-in-directory <path>
   Sets the location of the plugin directory.
-  Default setting is
-    -plug-in-directory lib/ext
+  Default: JUMP_HOME/lib/ext
 -i18n <locale>
   Overrides the operating systems default locale setting (language, number format etc.) For example: